DillonSteyl/SCIE1000/Week 3/conditionals_introduction_1.md

 print("Finished!")
 ```

 Here are two examples of what can happen when this program is run.
-Take note of the input!
+Take careful note of the input and output!
 ```
 What mark did you recieve?
 52
 Congratulations.
 You passed!